 2. Identify 2-4 People to Interview: Take a look at your network: school, peers and your contacts on LinkedIn.
-You may be surprised who is in your network.
-Reach out to a small amount of people first to get the ball rolling.
+You will be surprised who is in your network.
+Reach out to a few people first to get the ball rolling.
 I suggest identifying people who will give you advice from different perspectives.

 3. Arrange the Informational Interviews: Contact the people you want to interview and arrange a time/place to meet.